DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/03-13 Pre-Spring Break Notes.md

 - Powers - Just show in the main menu
 - Memories are too high-scope, so we no longer need them hoes
 - Show the numeric value for health and toxicity values in the pause menu AND the upgrade menu for the vendors

+# VFX
+- Spawn VFX for enemies so that they don't just pop in
+	- Mindbreak VFX effect
+- We need grayscale versions of Alex's VFX animations so we can spam them everywhere
+- Use the exclamation point as a VFX so that